 Mean score of companies in the Electrical Machinery Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Murata Manufacturing, headquartered in Japan, reported total greenhouse gas emissions of approximately 1,250,000,000 kg CO2e.
-This figure includes 1,050,000,000 kg CO2e from Scope 1 emissions and 1,250,000,000 kg CO2e from Scope 3 emissions, with no reported Scope 2 emissions.
-Over recent years, Murata has demonstrated a commitment to reducing its carbon footprint.
-The company has set ambitious targets to reduce absolute Scope 1 and 2 greenhouse gas emissions by 46% by FY2030, using FY2019 as the baseline.
-Additionally, it aims to cut Scope 3 emissions by 28% within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to global efforts to limit temperature rise to 1.5°C. Murata's emissions data reflects a proactive approach to climate action, with a focus on both operational and supply chain emissions.
-The company continues to work towards these goals, reinforcing its commitment to sustainability in the technology hardware sector.
+In 2023, Murata Manufacturing reported total greenhouse gas emissions of approximately 1,050,000,000 kg CO2e, with emissions distributed across various scopes: 1,050,000,000 kg CO2e from Scope 1 and 1,250,000,000 kg CO2e from Scope 3.
+Notably, Scope 2 emissions were reported as zero.
+Over recent years, Murata's emissions have shown fluctuations, with total emissions recorded at about 5,660,000,000 kg CO2e in 2017, peaking at approximately 6,074,000,000 kg CO2e in 2018, before decreasing to about 5,609,000,000 kg CO2e in 2020 and 5,762,000,000 kg CO2e in 2021.
+Murata Manufacturing has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 46% by FY2030, using FY2019 as the baseline.
+Additionally, the company targets a 28% reduction in absolute Scope 3 emissions within the same timeframe.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. Overall, Murata Manufacturing is actively working towards significant emissions reductions while maintaining transparency in its climate impact reporting.

 Access structured emissions data, company-specific emission factors, and source documents